-The Nare's long-term staff are the essential ingredient that makes guests feel so well looked after
+The Nare's long-term staff is the essential ingredient that makes guests feel so well looked after

 The Nare staff, many of whom are long term, form a small and dedicated team that add to the welcoming ambience beloved by so many guests.
 Staff excel in providing a very personal experience and take genuine delight in making sure every guest has everything they need to enjoy their stay.

 The Nare is very much a family affair.
-The Ashworth family have been involved at The Nare for over twenty years, and continue to take a keen interest in ensuring comfort, elegance and traditional hospitality are at its core.
+The Ashworths have been involved at The Nare for more than thirty years, and continue to ensure that comfort, elegance and traditional hospitality remain at its core.

 Apart from some general proprietorial presence to meet guests, Toby Ashworth, the Managing Director, leaves the day-to-day running of the hotel under the management of Matthew Voyle, the General Manager.
 Toby is, on occasions, also allowed to drive the hotel motor launch, Alice Rose!